 Open your account here, so you can scan the items on your next receipt and save on your next home cooking adventure!

 You seem to see this everywhere but its because it works.
 Meal planning is definitely the way to go when you don’t want to spend more than you have to on food for the week and you’re trying to master the art of cooking on a budget.
 Coming up with ideas of food to make at home can come as easy as a quick Google search or bookmarking this page for future reference.

 Meal planning can absolutely change your budget if you learn to do it correctly and make it a habit.

-Invest in a cheap cooker (they’re pretty cheap)
+Invest in a cheap pressure cooker

 If you’re a lazy cook, then a crock pot is the best friend you haven’t met yet.

 You can make an unthinkable amount of crock pot recipes ranging from vegan to ketogenic diet meals.
 It all depends on how savvy you get with using them.

 For those that don’t know, you can set up a slow cooker in the morning, leave it simmering for a couple hours, and then have a nice hot meal waiting for you when you get home.